ballerina-platform/module-ballerina-toml/README.md

 ## Issues and projects

-The **Issues** and **Projects** tabs are disabled for this repository as this is part of the Ballerina Standard Library.
-To report bugs, request new features, start new discussions, view project boards, etc., go to the Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-library).
+The **Issues** and **Projects** tabs are disabled for this repository as this is part of the Ballerina Library.
+To report bugs, request new features, start new discussions, view project boards, etc., go to the Ballerina Library [parent repository](https://github.com/ballerina-platform/ballerina-library).

 This repository contains only the source code of the package.